dssg/cincinnati/README.md

 5. Evaluate experiments, [model_evaluation](model_evaluation/) folder contains notebooks to evaluate models.
 6. Prepare a new field test using the tools in [field_test_preparation](field_test_preparation/)

-##Notes
+##Notes [WIP]
-* In the code you'll notice two rare packages [`dstools`](https://github.com/edublancas/dstools) and [`sklearn_evaluation`](https://github.com/edublancas/sklearn-evaluation/).
+* In the code you'll notice two rare packages [`lib_cinci`](https://github.com/edublancas/lib_cinci) and [`sklearn_evaluation`](https://github.com/edublancas/sklearn-evaluation/).
 The first one is just a collection of functions for loading yaml files and log models to MongoDB, the second one contains tools to evaluate scikit-learn models.
 While both packages are WIP, I made a release for both and published them on PyPI, so they should work without any problem.